Let’s talk: Startups

 Don’t forget being nice to people is paramount and if you have an inclusive mindset when it comes to networking and partnerships you will be surprised by how many people are willing to help you out.
 Collaborative efforts are in fact the pillars of human civilisation and they form the basis of innovation and success.

-Quote from Emma Lo Russo, CEO and co-founder, Digivizer
+Emma Lo Russo, CEO and co-founder, Digivizer

 Everything starts with a great vision – one that inspires your team and your customers to join you, one that allows you to continuously check your progress against.